JuanmaCopia/PySEAT/README.md

 As we can see, there are five possibles states of an execution:

 * PRUNED or invalid executions.
-No were generated for this executions.
+No test are generated for this executions.
 * OK: No errors were found.
 The test is generated.
 * FAIL: An error was found.
 The test that produces the error is generated
 * EXCEPTION: An exception was raised. the test that produces the exception is generated.